Art auction: Mid-19th century

-Towards the latter part of the first half of the 19th century an entirely new type of collector gradually came into existence.
-It was a group primarily consisting of men who had made, or were making, large fortunes in the various industries of the midlands and north of England and other centres.
+In the mid-19th century, a new type of art collector emerged consisting of men who had made large fortunes in the various industries of the midlands and north of England and other centres.
 They were not hampered by "collecting" traditions, and their patronage was almost exclusively extended to the artists of the day.
 The dispersal of these collections began in 1863, and continued at irregular intervals for many years, e.g. Joseph Gillott (1872), Sam Mendel (1875), Wynne Ellis and Albert Levy (1876), Albert Grant (1877) and Munro of Novar (1878).